Understanding your menstrual cycle can help you get pregnant faster. It’s also a great way to get more in tune with your body.

-If the egg was fertilized, it will reach the uterus and attach itself to the uterine lining (this is known as implantation) between 6 and 12 days after ovulation.
+If the egg was fertilized, it will reach the uterus and attach itself to the uterine lining.
+This is known as implantation, and happens between 6 and 12 days after ovulation.
 Immediately, your body will start producing a pregnancy hormone called human Chorionic Gonadotrophin (hCG).

-hCG signals to the corpus luteum that it must continue to produce progesterone in order to maintain the uterine lining, which is needed for nurturing the embryo until the placenta takes over this function several weeks into the pregnancy.
+hCG signals to the corpus luteum that it must continue to produce progesterone in order to maintain the uterine lining.
+That’s because the lining is needed for nurturing the embryo, until the placenta takes over this function several weeks into the pregnancy.

-Because the uterine lining is maintained by the continued production of progesterone, it doesn’t come out as menstruation, and you miss your period.
+Because the uterine lining is maintained by the continued production of progesterone, it doesn’t come out as menstruation like it does in non-conception cycles.
+You miss your period.
 The missed period is often the first sign that you are pregnant.

-It is the presence of hCG in your urine which makes pregnancy tests turn positive.
+It’s the presence of hCG in your urine which makes pregnancy tests turn positive.
 When the egg implants in the uterine lining and hCG production starts, the concentration of hCG is still too low to be detected by pregnancy tests.
-But in a healthy pregnancy, the level of hCG doubles every 2-3 days, and a very sensitive pregnancy test can often detect the hormone 3-4 days after implantation (7-10 days after ovulation).
+But in a healthy pregnancy, the level of hCG doubles every 2-3 days.
+A very sensitive pregnancy test can often detect the hormone 3-4 days after implantation (7-10 days after ovulation).

 Read more: When and how to use pregnancy tests

 If the egg wasn’t fertilized, no hCG is being produced.
-The corpus luteum receives no signal to continue producing progesterone, it starts to shrink, and your hormone levels start falling.
-This drop is what’s causing the symptoms of pre-menstrual syndrome (PMS), such as fatigue, irritability, bloating and tender breasts.
+The corpus luteum receives no signal to continue producing progesterone.
+It starts to shrink, and your hormone levels start falling.
+It’s this drop that causes the symptoms of pre-menstrual syndrome (PMS), such as fatigue, irritability, bloating and tender breasts.

-When the production of progesterone reaches its lowest level, the uterine lining that was built up throughout the cycle can no longer be sustained.
+When the production of progesterone reaches its lowest level, the uterine lining can no longer be sustained.
 The lining breaks down, your period begins, and the cycle starts over again.